Justinguu/zelp/README.md

   ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 SQLAlchemy
-How to run Klickr Locally
+How to run zelp Locally
-Clone/download the repo https://github.com/ChzFlvrHrse/Klickr-Group.git
+Clone/download the repo https://github.com/ChzFlvrHrse/zelp-Group.git

-cd into Klickr-group folder and run pipenv install
+cd into zelp-group folder and run pipenv install

-Open two terminal paths for both Klickr-group and react-app.
+Open two terminal paths for both zelp and react-app.

-Under Klickr run pipenv shell then flask run, for react-app run npm install
+Under zelp run pipenv shell then flask run, for react-app run npm install

 Create a .env file under the root of the backend folder with the following contents: